phongulus/first-fit-verification/README.md

 ## Third implementation

 The third implementation makes use of another verification tool, Verus, in addition to Prusti.
-We use Verus to verify some bit vector properties

-## Properties and invariants

-## Second implementation properties

-The second implementation accomodates cases where we do not necessarily have contiguous `1`s and `0`s in the bit field.
-This is more realistic as the operating system will be constantly deallocating memory as well, and not necessarily in the order of allocation.
-Again, we split the original `first_fit()` function into a `first_fit_in_u64()` function that upholds the following properties:

-- It only accepts bit fields that are non-full, i.e., with a value less than `u64::MAX`.
-- Since the bit field is non-full, we _must_ be able to allocate a new memory block inside (memory alignment and overlap with metadata notwithstanding).
-As long as the previous condition is guaranteed, `first_fit_in_u64()` should not need the `Option<T>` wrapper.

-To find such index, we use the bitwise `u64::trailing_ones()` function.
-We make a wrapper around this function that verifies the following properties:

-- The input bit field is less than `u64::MAX`.
-- The output `idx` should be the first index where the bit is 0.
-This is verified by calculating
-- `first_fit` should return the first free address / bit index.
-This is verified with the following invariants:
-    - fewfe
+We use Verus to verify some bit bitfield properties using its `bit_vector` verifier.
+We verify properties for the following functions: `power_of_2`, `set_bit`, `clear_bit`, `make_trailing_zeroes`, `make_trailing_ones`, and `is_allocated`.
+These verified properties are then put into Prusti as trusted postconditions (assertions that Prusti will accept without verifying).
+We then proceed to prove the remaining functions for bitfield operations the same way as we did for the second implementation.
+The advantages of this approach are:

+- More optimized than the second implementation, since we are not reliant on expensive arithmetic logarithm and power functions.
+- More airtight, no manual pen-and-paper proof needed.

+## Next steps

+- Create a model for `AtomicU64` that can be verified by Prusti and that can be subtituted for the actual `AtomicU64` used in
+Theseus.
+I currently have some difficulty doing this because Prusti doesn't seem to play very nicely with references to generic types.
+- Integrate this with the existing bitfield infrastructure in Theseus.